Stylback/home-server/README.md

 sudo docker compose up -d
 ```

-> Didn't work?
+> Didn't start?
 Check that you're CD:d into `/srv/ddns-updater` and try again.

 Check that everything is working by typing `[local-IP]:8000` in your browser.